taboularasa/newtbook/source/2015-07-29-delegating-concern.html.md

 end
 ```

 Now when I include that in a collaborator I can reference the interface without having to reference the class constant.
-But when it comes to testing I can just ignore the concern all together an be testing in lovely PORO land!
-Yay!
+But when it comes to testing I can just ignore the concern all together an be testing in lovely PORO land! :dancer:

 So when I want to use this thing it looks like this: